 Section IV.
-Recapture and reallocation of unobligated funds
+Recapture and reallocation of unobligated funds18

 In the event that a local board does not expend or obligate at least 80 percent of the funds allocated to the local area for a Program Year for each of its youth, adult, and dislocated worker programs, as described in Section II(b)(1), the state may recapture the amount that exceeds 20 percent and reallocate that amount to another local area for the same program from which the funds were recaptured.
 To be eligible for reallocated funds, a local board must have obligated at least 80 percent of the prior Program Year's allocation for the applicable program, less any amount reserved for the costs of administration (up to 10 percent).
-A local board's eligibility to receive a reallocated funds must fully expend the funds by June 30 of the Program Year during which it received the funds.
+A local board's eligibility to receive a reallocation must be separately determined for each program.
+A local board that receives reallocated funds must fully expend the funds by June 30 of the Program Year during which it received the funds.

-Section V. Return of unexpended funds
+Section V. Return of unexpended funds19

-Funds not expended by a local board during a two-year period of performance must be returned to the state.
+Funds not expended by a local board during a two-year period of performance must be returned to NDOL.
 The returned funds may be used by the state during the following Program Year for: